 THE FORWARD: About Bartholomew’s Author—We met Paul after we became cognizant of the fact that he was our dad.
 It wasn’t long before we also discovered he couldn’t take a selfie.
 We offer this photo as exhibit A. But, not to worry, there won’t be an exibit B—we’re not that evil.

 What’s really odd, however, is how his nose always shows up red in every photo?
-We can’t help but wonder if didn’t possibly sniff up a retina at some point in life?
+We can’t help but wonder if it didn’t possibly sniff up a retina at some point in life?

 “I dedicate this story to my wife and children who will not make one penny off of it—while I stand to make millions.
-That’s because they laughed all the way through it.”
+That’s only because they laughed all the way through it.”
 I’ll show them—Paul

 CHAPTER ONE: Don’t Go Towards The Light